Narrow optical transitions in erbium-implanted silicon waveguides: Crystal field measurements

 In addition to the favorable CF splitting, the optical transitions of the newly discovered sites A and B also exhibit a large branching ratio, defined as the fraction of photons emitted on the transition between the lowest CF levels in the ground and optically excited state manifold.
 This transition is most relevant for quantum applications, as the involved levels cannot relax via phonon emission \cite{liu_spectroscopic_2005}.
-By splitting the light emitted into the waveguide into a filtered and an unfiltered optical path with calibrated relative transmission, we measure a branching ratio of $20(5)\,\%$, comparable to other erbium hosts (see supporting information).
-The uncertainty reflects the estimated wavelength dependent loss at the photonic crystal reflector and the fiber-to-chip interface.
+By measuring the light emitted into the FZ waveguides with and without the narrowband filter, and after calibrating the filter transmission, we determine a branching ratio of $23(5)\,\%$ for both site A and B, comparable to other erbium hosts (see Appendix \ref{app:OtherHostMaterials}) and to the Debye-Waller factor of other emitters in silicon \cite{bergeron_silicon-integrated_2020}.
+The uncertainty estimate reflects the wavelength dependence of the detector efficiency and the fiber-optical elements that lead to a reduced detection probability for the emission into the highest-lying CF levels.
+In addition, the measurement may have a small systematic deviation caused by different optical dipole orientations of the involved transitions that can entail different waveguide couplings.

-For all measured sites, we observe narrow inhomogeneous lines (Fig. \ref{fig:InhomLine_Purcell_Lifetime}a).
-We attribute their double-peak structure with a separation of $0.32(1)\,\si{\giga\hertz}$ (green), $0.65(1)\,\si{\giga\hertz}$ (site A, blue) and $0.36(1)\,\si{\giga\hertz}$ (site B, red) to the two isotopes $^{167}\text{Er}$ and $^{170}\text{Er}$, which have been implanted with equal dose.
-The two peaks have an equal full-width-at-half-maximum of $0.23(1)$ (green), $0.40(1)$ (blue), and $0.44(1)\,\si{\giga\hertz}$ (red), again improving compared to most other hosts (see supporting information) and to our earlier work \cite{weiss_erbium_2021}.

-The observation of such narrow resonances indicates a homogeneous strain in the silicon device layer, as well as dopant integration at well-defined lattice sites.
-This constitutes a key step towards quantum-controlled applications of erbium-doped silicon.
-It is not only beneficial for achieving a sufficient optical depth for on-chip quantum memories, but also shows that our implantation and annealing procedure does not substantially damage the crystal structure, which would lead to a large inhomogeneous broadening and a short coherence time of embedded rare-earth dopants \cite{liu_spectroscopic_2005}.